spritlesoftware/our-website/content/english/work.md

 ## Accelerating innovations for better **Technology Solutions**

-"We collaborate with product/tech companies at every stage, acting as a partner to meet their goals.
-Here are some of our favourite and interesting projects and products"
+"<b>A Team with a Plan never gives up<b>. <br>Below are a few of our masterpieces created for the greatest Masterminds around the world."